chriopter/lcd-alarm-clock-smart/README.md

 # lcd-alarm-clock-smart

 ## Overview
 Connect a normal LCD alarm so you can use HA to control blinds, lights, and radio upon alarm activation.
-Use deep sleep to allow battery operation.
+Use deep sleep to allow battery operation on 2xAAA of the alarm clock.

 # Installation